Boakye-20/vouchly/docs/business-and-logic-overview.md

 - Responsive, mobile-optimized, accessible (WCAG 2.1 in progress)
 - Modern, minimalist icons and branding
 - Subtle transitions and feedback animations

+### 12. User Settings & Accessibility (NEW)
+- Global settings for dark mode, font size, language, privacy, notification, and account recovery
+- All settings are persisted to Firebase and applied instantly across the app
+- Accessibility: font size scaling, dark mode, and language selection for improved usability
+- Data export: users can download all their data as JSON from the settings page
+- Session history visibility: users can set their session history to public, study partners only, or private; this is enforced in the partner profile modal
+- UI/UX: all legal and info pages use consistent card-based layouts, and the global header adapts to authentication state

 ---